 ASE Certification Programs

-The ASE (The National Institute for Automotive Service Excellence) is a non-profit organization created to protect auto mechanics and their customers.
-The ASE also promotes the best quality in automotive repair through establishing standards in the form of a certification program.
-The organization creates exams and certifications for auto mechanics that test standards and practices currently being used in the automotive repair industry.
+The ASE (The National Institute for Automotive Service Excellence) is a non-profit organization created to promote the best in automotive repair.
+The organization's certifications for auto mechanics are the mechanical industry's standard of excellence.

-Mechanics looking to become ASE certified must have at least two years of real world experience or one year of on-the-job training as well as a completed two-year training degree.
-Once you have accomplished this, you can make arrangements to take the ASE certification exam.
-The exam itself can be a challenge.
+Mechanics looking to become ASE certified must have at least 2 years of on-the-job training or 1 year of on-the-job training plus a 2-year training degree.
+The test material can be challenging.
 You will need to be prepared with the proper knowledge beforehand.
+A trade school program or community college program can prepare you; find mechanic training near you.

 To maintain an ASE certification, automotive professionals must be retested every five years.
-However, achieving a passing grade on your ASE exam is well worth the time and effort with so many opportunities for mechanical work available.
+However, achieving a passing grade on your ASE exam is well worth the time and effort, as it can help open doors professionally and financially.

 Ford ASSET Certification